 Note that these questions will most likely appear during the interview itself as it’s quite challenging to prepare deliverables for them.
-Like product design questions, they are very ambiguous, and the only way to solve them entirely is by narrowing them down.
+Like product design questions, they are very ambiguous.
+The only way to solve them entirely is by narrowing them down first with questions.

-Long story short, they want to see how good you’re using data to derive the KPIs you need for your product.
+Long story short, they want to see how you use data to derive the KPIs you need for your product.
 Here are seven examples of estimation questions you might face:

 - How many queries per second does Gmail get?
 (Google)

 - As the Product Manager for Google Glass ‘Enterprise Edition’, which metrics would you track?
 How do you know if the product is successful?
 (Google)

 - How much revenue does YouTube make per day?
 (Google)